folio-org/okapi/doc/guide.md

 ```
 curl -w '\n' http://localhost:8080/sample
 ```

 It should tell you that it works.
 The option "`-w '\n'`" is just to make curl output an extra newline, because the responses do not necessarily end in newlines.

-Now let's try to POST something to the sample module.
+Now we will try to POST something to the sample module.
 In real life this would be a JSON structure, but for now a simple text string will do.

 ```